Who accesses the internet from mobile devices?

 Australians aged 18-44 are the most digitally connected mobile users, checking their smartphones on average 56 times a day.
-The Deloitte Mobile Consumer Survey 2017 reports that 35% of people surveyed check their phones within 5 minutes of waking each morning.
+The Deloitte Mobile Consumer Survey 2017 (PDF, 6MB) reports that 35% of people surveyed check their phones within 5 minutes of waking each morning.

 Smartphones are more common in metropolitan areas where mobile internet and phone coverage is more consistent.
 In 2017, the biggest growth in smartphone ownership was in 55-75 year olds.